csps-efpc-daan-students-etudiants/team-6/prototype/README.md

 ```bash
 npm test
 ```
-If you make changes to the existing sceen layout, you will need to update the reference screenshots in:
+If you make changes to the screen layouts or CSS, you'll need to update the reference screenshots in:
 ```bash
 ./features/screenshots/ref
 ```